 RECIPIENT INFORMATION

-As the Lord enables us, we promise to invest \$ each month for support of:
+As the Lord enables us, we promise to invest \$each month for support of:

-Name of account 4
+Name of account 47

-Account # Department ^
+Account # Department 03 (

 Donor signature Date U.S. MISSIONS

-IMPORTANT: Sign, date, and mail this form toda www.giving.ag.org.
-As your faith promise is an promise at any time.
-God bless you! ay along with your first check, or manage your giving online at agreement between you and God, it is understood that you may revise your
+IMPORTANT: Sign, date, and mail this form to www.giving.ag.org.
+As your faith promise is a promise at any time.
+God bless you! day along with your first check, or manage your giving online at an agreement between you and God, it is understood that you may revise your